<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Hawkin Dynamics: Briefly cover your return to play (RTP) process and how you incorporate the force plates to obtain object measures.

-Vince: Our RTP process is simple, but robust.
-Dependent on the nature of the injury that is experienced to the athlete, we want to identify pain provocation or abhorrent signatures through 3 conditions:
+Vince: Our RTP process is simple but robust.
+Depending on the nature of the injury that is experienced by the athlete, we want to identify pain provocation or abhorrent signatures through 3 conditions:

 (1) Static: Yielding and/or overcoming isometrics at varying degrees outside of pain